Sharpiro/tiny-wine/readme.md

 # Tiny Wine

-Educational repo to help me understand how linkers and Wine works.
+A Project to help me understand how linkers and Wine work.

 Very basic support for jumping to other static Linux ELF programs.